 The best mud shedding pedals of this test, from left t right, Time ATAC XC 8, Crank Brothers Egg Beater 3 and XTR M9000.

-Cyclocross racers and cross country riders that want a lightweight, adjustable pedal capable of shedding mud all day will appreciate this pedal.
+Cyclocross racers, cross country riders, and those that often ride in wet or muddy conditions that want a lightweight, adjustable pedal capable of shedding mud all day will appreciate this pedal.

 This pedal is best paired stiff cross country shoe that will compliment its small platform.
-The Giro Privateer R is a good choice.
+The Giro Privateer R, or a stiff race shoe like the Shimano S-Phyre XC9 are good options.